 As Swiss, barring the following exception.

 Alternatively, a TO may run Cut rounds under a no time limit option, but this must be announced after Cut matches have been made but before play begins.
-It is recommended that should this option be chosen that it is announced in advance of the salon.
+It is recommended that should this option be chosen that it is announced in advance of the event.
 Once this decision is made the TO cannot reduce the time limit for further Cut matches.
-This is optional but is recommended for multi-day salons or as time allows.
-This is advised for the Top 2 in all Official salons.
-During Official salons, the Top 2 should also be a best-of-3 match (this may be timed at the TO's discretion).
+This is optional but is recommended for multi-day events or as time allows.
+This is advised for the Top 2 in all Official Events.
+During

+Official Events, the Top 2 should also be a best-of-3 match (this may be timed at the TO's discretion).